Last Updated on October 3, 2022 by Pamela

 Why visit Quebec City?
 For all of the reasons, I’ve listed above!
 Visit Quebec City because you want to experience its beauty first-hand.
 Visit because you want to experience French-Canadian culture.

 Visit Quebec City because you want to understand the history of Canada.
 This country would not be the same without the Province of Quebec, it was here first.
-And Quebec would not be what it is today without the Indigenous and First Nations peoples who were here long before the arrivals of Jacques Cartier and Samuel de Champlain.
+And Quebec would not be what it is today without the Indigenous and First Nations peoples who were here long before the arrival of Jacques Cartier and Samuel de Champlain.